Vera Figner: After the revolution

 After the Bolshevik Revolution, Vera Figner decided to share her experiences with the world through literature.
-In 1920, she published Memoirs of a Revolutionary, recounting her twenty years behind bars.
+In 1921, she published Memoirs of a Revolutionist, recounting her twenty years behind bars.
 In 1924, she compiled her prison writings into Collected Works (included in most versions of her memoirs).
 She continued documenting her experiences with In Penal Servitude (1927), which expanded on her time in prison, followed by After Penal Servitude (1930), where she reflected on her life after release.
 In 1932, she wrote From the Recent Past, a historical analysis of her participation in revolutionary movements, and in 1933, she published Recollections, offering personal reflections on life and the struggles of being a revolutionary.

 In 1932, Figner's collected works were published in the Soviet Union by the publishing house of the Society of the Former Political Prisoners and Exiles in seven volumes.

 Death and legacy

 Vera Figner died in Moscow on 15 June 1942.
 She was 89 years old at the time of her death.
-Her legacy lives on through the works she composed.
-In her writings, she honors the women who fought alongside her and those who supported her during her imprisonment.
-Through her contributions to the Russian Revolution and literature, both she and the people she wrote about will be remembered in history.
+Her legacy lives on through her writings, which gave praise to the men and women who fought alongside her and those who supported her during her imprisonment.
+She contributed many records and accounts in her writings about her efforts in promoting the Russian Revolution.